lingtalfi/SqlWizard/doc/api/Ling/SqlWizard/Util/MysqlStructureReader/readContent.md

-MysqlStructureReader::readContent — - uind: array, the unique indexes.
+MysqlStructureReader::readContent — Reads the given content and returns an array containing **table info items**, each of which having the following structure.